 On 1 July, Germany takes over the EU Council Presidency and faces a major agenda.
 [Part 4]

-The 1 July deadline for the UK to apply for an extension of the Brexit transition period coincides with the start of Germany’s six-month rotating EU Presidency.
-Germany takes the helm at a time of unprecedented political and economic challenges, ranging from the COVID-19 response to the already tense negotiations on the EU’s next multiannual financial framework (MFF).
-However, with just six months of negotiations time left, Brexit is also set to be high on the Presidency’s agenda.
+The 1 July deadline for the UK to apply for an extension of the Brexit transition period coincided with the start of Germany’s six-month rotating EU Presidency.
+Germany took the helm at a time of unprecedented political and economic challenges, ranging from the COVID-19 response to the already tense negotiations on the EU’s next multiannual financial framework (MFF).
+However, with just six months of negotiation time left, Brexit is also set to be high on the Presidency’s agenda.

 Against Better Knowledge, No Extension

-Pandemic or not, the UK wants to stick to the original deadline.
-On the last day before the deadline, it is very clear that the UK has no intention to buy itself more time to conclude a trade agreement.
-UK Prime Minister Boris Johnson has consistently ruled out applying for an extension, a legal possibility which would have allowed for up to two years of extra negotiation time beyond December 2020.
+Pandemic or not, the UK wanted to stick to the original deadline.
+On the last day before the deadline it was very clear that the UK had no intention to buy itself more time to conclude a trade agreement.
+UK Prime Minister Boris Johnson consistently ruled out applying for an extension, a legal possibility that would have allowed for up to two years of extra negotiation time beyond December 2020.